 - Provide a high standard of service.

-partnership; race; religion and belief; sex; and sexual
+- Treat people fairly regardless of age; disability; transgender; pregnancy and maternity; marriage and civil partnership; race; religion and belief; sex; and sexual orientation.

-Failure to comply with the Code may result in disciplinary action against the member and risk adverse publicity for the member
+Failure to comply with the Code may result in disciplinary action against the member and risk adverse publicity for the member and their organisation.

 Updates to the Code of Ethics

-Download a copy of the new
+Download the new Code »

 Online ethics course

 To help members update their knowledge on the CII's Code of Ethics.
 The course includes:

 - Ethics and your working environment

 Free to members, and once completed members can claim CPD.
 Course has been added to all the essentials' suites of ASSESS.

 Online ethics course » - opens in a new window.